 Interns are required to provide 10 - 15 clinical hours per week (depending on degree status).
 Interns attend a two-hour group supervision and one hour of individual or triadic supervision each week.
 Group supervision is in-person at the Maple clinic.
 Weekly clinical trainings are mandatory.
 First year interns in the Adult Program receive training in assessment and diagnosis, and conduct all adult client intakes.

 All interns are required to see clients a minimum of one evening per week and to commit hours on Friday and/or Saturday.
 All interns will see clients in the Maple clinic and may also conduct telehealth.

 Prospective associates and trainees may contact email@example.com for more information.

 The training program is designed to evaluate and enhance competency levels in clinical knowledge, skills, and judgment.
 Maple Counseling has three primary programs: the Adult Program, the Adolescent & Child Therapy (ACT) Program, and the Child & Family Therapy Program.

-Interns receive weekly group and individual supervision by highly qualified clinical staff as well as opportunities to further refine existing ideas and skills.
+Interns receive weekly group and triadic supervision by highly qualified clinical staff as well as opportunities to further refine existing ideas and skills.
 Structurally, the training programs are designed to provide a comprehensive, organized sequence of training and direct clinical experience.
 Offsite experiences are also available at partnering community-based agencies.

 The core program consists of:

 Additional opportunities include:

 Educational seminars are designed to educate interns about theoretical and practical information relevant to various areas of intervention.
 Seminars are also opportunities for interns to discuss topics of interest for their professional development.
-Examples of topics include basics of psychodynamic therapy, crisis intervention, transference and countertransference, interpretation in psychotherapy, legal and ethical issues, self-disclosure, the mental status examination, short-term therapy, couples and family therapy, trauma, cultural diversity, and cultural competence training.
+Examples of topics include basics of psychodynamic therapy, crisis intervention, transference and countertransference, interpretation in psychotherapy, legal and ethical issues, self-disclosure, the mental status examination, couples and family therapy, trauma, cultural diversity, and cultural competence training.